Cocoanut Grove Cocktails, Ambassador Hotel Los Angeles 1930s/40s

 Product Description

-The Ambassador Hotel on Wilshire Boulevard in Los Angeles threw open its doors on the stroke of midnight on January 1, 1921 and was described by the Jazz age novelist F Scott Fitzgerald – author of The Great Gatsby– as the “greatest, gaudiest spree in American history.”
-There were 1,000 guest rooms and bungalows, restaurants, shops, a cinema, a “beach” and a mini golf course on the 27-acre site.
-The hotel’s famous nightclub The Cocoanut Grove opened four months later, decorated in Moorish style and with a ceiling painted to resemble a starry sky.
-There were soaring coconut palms made of papier mache and swinging from the branches were stuffed monkeys with electric amber eyes.
+The novelist F Scott Fitzgerald – author of The Great Gatsby– was also a one-time resident and described the opening as the ‘greatest, gaudiest spree in American history.’
+There were 1,000 guest rooms and bungalows, restaurants, shops, a cinema, a ‘beach’ and a mini golf course on the 27-acre site.
+The Cocoanut Grove opened four months later, decorated in Moorish style, and with a ceiling painted to resemble a starry sky.
 The nightspot became an instant hit and the Hollywood elite that included Charlie Chaplin, Rudolph Valentino and Greta Garbo used it as their playground.
-Minnie and Mickey Mouse were guest of honor in 1930 as Walt Disney celebrated the second birthdays of his famous and beloved cartoon characters.
-The actor John Barrymore, a resident like F Scott Fitzgerald, often set his pet monkey Clementine loose among the coconut palms.
-Freddy Martin, an American bandleader and tenor saxophonist, provided the music along with his orchestra.
-Several academy Awards ceremonies were held in the magnificent nightclub and an MGM film Star Night at the Cocoanut Grove featured a galaxy of Hollywood stars singing and dancing in Technicolor.
+Minnie and Mickey Mouse were guests of honor in 1930 as Walt Disney celebrated the second birthdays of his famous and beloved cartoon characters.
+Several Academy Awards ceremonies were held in the nightclub.
 The decline of the Ambassador probably started in 1968 when Robert F Kennedy was assassinated by gunman Sirhan Sirhan in the kitchen of the hotel after he had addressed a crowd of supporters.
-Attempts were made to modernize both the hotel and the Cocoanut Grove nightclub but the once glorious building began to fall into disrepair.
-Despite the efforts of the Los Angeles Conservancy and other supporters to save it, the property was demolished in 2005 to make way for a school complex.
-This menu, which we believe is from the late 1930s or early 1940s, celebrates the famous monkeys that “roamed” The Cocoanut Grove.
-As was the fashion, the cocktail list included recipes for each drink.
-Note the prices of drinks which were 63, 73 or 88 cents.
-The uneven numbers seem strange and may have included tax.
-The Cocoanut Grove rum cocktail came in at a tidy $1.25.
+Attempts were made to modernize both the hotel and the Cocoanut Grove, but the once glorious building began to fall into disrepair.
+Despite the epic efforts of the Los Angeles Conservancy and other supporters to save it, the property was demolished in 2005 to make way for a school complex.

 Courtesy Private Collection.